-When it comes to nutritional needs many women are confused on the best protein powder for building muscle and overall health.
+When it comes to nutritional needs, many women are confused about the best protein powder for building muscle and overall health.

 It usually tastes very good as well.
-Large supplement companies spend a lot of money to make sure their whey protein powders taste delicious (which often times means being full of artificial sweeteners & chemicals – check out JackedFactory.com soon for a delicious isolate whey protein!)
+Large supplement companies spend a lot of money to make sure their whey protein powders taste delicious (which often times means being full of artificial sweeteners and chemicals).

-Since whey protein is rapidly digesting and contains all of the essential amino acids your body needs to initiate protein synthesis and recovery quickly it is ideal for women.
+Since whey protein is rapidly digested and contains all of the essential amino acids your body needs to initiate protein synthesis and recovery quickly, it is ideal for women.

-Immediately following a weight training or high intensity workout your muscle fibers are broken down and need the rich amino acids in protein to rebuild.
+Immediately following a weight training or high-intensity workout, your muscle fibers are broken down and need the rich amino acids in protein to rebuild them.
 This is true for both men and women.
-If women are looking to tone up or add a bit of lean muscle mass, whey protein is the perfect post workout protein choice.
+If women are looking to tone up or add a bit of lean muscle mass, whey protein is the perfect post-workout protein choice.

 Egg protein is a perfect protein source for women who are lactose intolerant.
-Since whey protein can hurt peoples stomach who are lactose sensitive – egg protein is another high quality form of protein that can help stimulate lean muscle growth and recovery.
+Since whey protein can hurt the stomach of people who are lactose sensitive, egg protein is another high-quality form of protein that can help stimulate lean muscle growth and recovery.

 Egg protein has a complete amino acid profile and is perfect for both men and women.
-Many women are afraid to consume egg protein but it is actually a very easy to digest form of high quality protein that can assist in muscle recovery and growth.
+Many women are afraid to consume egg protein, but it is actually very easy to digest and can assist in muscle recovery and growth.

-Also – since egg protein digests very slowly and gives your body an abundant source of amino acids over the course of several hours, it is ideal for late at night or between meals.
+Also, since egg protein digests very slowly and gives your body an abundant source of amino acids over several hours, it is ideal for late at night or between meals.

 Research has shown that egg protein is just as powerful at stimulating protein synthesis and muscle growth as whey protein.

-Although casein does not have the immediate amino acid spike that whey has – it will drip feed your muscles with amino acids over the course of 3-4 hours and it also keeps you full for longer.
+Although casein does not have the immediate amino acid spike that whey has, it will drip feed your muscles with amino acids over 3-4 hours, and it also keeps you full for longer.

-Since casein protein is a lot slower digesting it will keep you full for long periods of time and is a high quality form of protein with a complete amino acid profile.
+Since casein protein is a lot slower digesting it will keep you full for long periods and is a high-quality form of protein with a complete amino acid profile.

 A 30-gram casein protein shake contains less than 150 calories and can keep you full for up to 4-5 hours.
 This means that your body is being fed an abundant source of amino acids while keeping your caloric intake very low.
 This is the perfect combination for any woman looking to lose body fat quickly while maintaining toned muscles.

-Although we talked about how egg protein is actually slower digesting than casein protein, the casein protein will keep you full for longer periods of time since it is very thick.
+Although we talked about how egg protein is slower digesting than casein protein, casein protein will keep you full for longer periods since it is very thick.
 Casein protein is comprised of the curds that form as milk coagulates.
-This doesn’t sound too appetizing but most supplement companies actually make delicious tasting casein protein powder.
+This doesn’t sound too appetizing, but most supplement companies actually make delicious tasting casein protein powder.

-If you aren’t sensitive to dairy casein protein is a great choice for women as a night time protein source and
+If you aren’t sensitive to dairy, casein protein is a great choice for women as a nighttime protein source.

-Hemp protein has received a lot of hype from health experts but if your looking for a good protein powder that assists your body with recovery hemp is a poor choice due to its total protein percentage by weight.
+Hemp protein has received a lot of hype from health experts, but if your looking for a good protein powder that assists your body with recovery, then hemp is a poor choice due to its total protein percentage by weight.

-Hemp protein is only 30-50 percent protein by weight.
-The other protein sources on this list are over 90 percent.
-Hemp protein is healthy and is rich in omega fatty acids but has a weak amino acid profile compared to the other sources.
+Hemp protein is only 30% to 50% protein by weight.
+The other protein sources on this list are over 90%.
+Hemp protein is healthy and is rich in omega fatty acids, but has a weak amino acid profile compared to the other sources.

 You are better off buying hemp protein and considering it a whole food supplement than to use it as your main source of protein intake.
 You want your protein powder to have a complete amino acid profile and contain a high overall protein percentage.

-Soy protein has received a lot of attention with male consumption due to the fact that many research studies have showed it could elevate estrogen hormone levels, which is a female hormone.
+Soy protein has received a lot of attention with male consumption since many research studies have shown it could elevate estrogen hormone levels, which is a female hormone.

 There have been no research studies that show soy protein being better at initiating protein synthesis and stimulating growth and recovery.

-Another downside to consuming soy protein on the regular is that in the United States a large majority of the soybeans are genetically modified.
+Another downside to consuming soy protein regularly is that in the United States a large majority of the soybeans are genetically modified.

-Not only can you find delicious tasting rice proteins – but it has around an 80 percent biological value, meaning your body can readily use it for initiating protein synthesis and building lean muscle mass.
+Not only can you find delicious tasting rice proteins, but it has around an 80% biological value, meaning your body can readily use it for initiating protein synthesis and building lean muscle mass.

 About the author